carterleseman/autowizard/README.md

 - **Automated Account Opening**: Open multiple accounts effortlessly.
 - **Account Selection**: Choose which accounts to launch.
 - **Steam Integration**: Track playtime and display your game status on Steam for one selected account.
+- **Window Positioning**: Automatically position windows based on screen coordinates.

+> [!NOTE]
-While autowizard is designed for multiple instances, it can also be used to open a single account.
+> While autowizard is designed for multiple instances, it can also be used to open a single account.

 ## Usage
 1. **Ensure** `config.json` **exists** in the same directory/folder as `autowizard.exe`.